-This is the third article of a three-part series on the key challenges of enterprise mobile app development.
-The first article discusses the challenges of developing and shipping employee-facing mobile apps followed by customer-facing mobile apps.
+This is the first article of a three-part series on the key challenges of enterprise mobile app development.
+The second article discusses the challenges of developing and shipping employee-facing mobile apps followed by customer-facing mobile apps.
 This article will cover the shifting enterprise mobility landscape by exploring the impact of internal digital transformation.

 Internal digital transformation has become standard for industries like banking, insurance, and healthcare.
 Powered by the rapidly changing expectations for digital and mobile experiences, forward-thinking industries have turned existing processes inside out with agile digital teams focusing on employee-centric mobile app development and productivity suites.
 This digital shift has had a substantial impact on bottom lines and is forcing virtually every vertical to adopt a new structure within the enterprise.
 By delivering worthwhile and useful workplace applications, performance can move from incremental improvements to transformative long-term progress.